Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 1.1.5: December 17, 2019 =
+* Feature: Display new table field for only the API key
+* Feature: Added new webhook trigger that fires after a user was deleted
+* Tweak: Better support for our new Zapier App 2.0.0

 = 1.1.4: November 27, 2019 =
 * Feature: Send post taxonomies along with post creade and update trigger